tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-12-24-Construct3-Survey.md

 ## Basics ##

 Packers are objects that expose the two methods ``pack(obj)`` and ``unpack(data)``.
-Intuitively, ``pack`` takes an object suitable with that packer, and returns a binary representation of it; ``unpack`` is the inverse operation, which takes a binary representation and returns a Python object.
+Intuitively, ``pack`` takes an object suitable with that packer and returns a binary representation of it; ``unpack`` is the inverse operation, taking a binary representation and returning a Python object.
 Here's the most fundamental example:

 {% highlight pycon %}
 >>> from construct3 import byte